octopress/docs/source/docs/theme/template/index.markdown

 To change or add links to the main navigation, edit `/source/_includes/custom/navigation.html` which looks like this:

 {% codeblock Navigation (source/_includes/custom/navigation.html) %}
-{% render_partial ../.themes/classic/source/_includes/custom/navigation.html raw %}
+{% render ../../../../.themes/classic/source/_includes/custom/navigation.html raw %}
 {% endcodeblock %}

 The `href` for each link begins with `{% raw %}{{ root_url }}{% endraw %}` (this helps Octopress write urls differently if a site is deployed to a subdirectory).